That's TV: Music channels

+FAST music channels

+On 18 February 2026, That's TV launched four free streamed channels on Pluto TV and Rakuten TV in the UK.
+These replaced the FAST broadcasts of Mercury Studios channels Now 70s, Now 80s, Now 90s & 00s and Now Rock on those platforms with That's-run channels under the same themes - That's 70s (reinstated as a full-time channel for the first time since the closure of the previous linear That's 70s in favour of That's TV 2), That's 80s (a separate feed from the broadcast TV version of the same concept), That's 90s00s and That's Rock (which had ceased as a full-time linear channel three months prior, in favour of reinstating That's 80s in its place.)
+The channel identity labels on Pluto and Rakuten changed to the That's versions a few days ahead of schedule, and when selected prior to the feed changeover on 18 February continued to play the Now channels previously associated with the slots.
+Mercury's Now channels continued to broadcast on satellite and cable TV as previously, but the linear That’s TV music channels were closed on 28 February 2026.

+A full-time That's 60s feed began operating on Pluto TV in July 2026, operating alongside the four already-established That's FAST channels.

-Current music channels
+Linear music channels

 That's Melody

 That's Melody launched on 19 August 2024, replacing That's 80s.
 That's Melody airs music from the 70s onwards.
+The channel closed on 28 February 2026.

 That's Oldies

 For a brief period in 2021, there was a block on the main channel called That's Golden Oldies.
 It reappeared in 2024 on That's TV 3.
 It was later announced that That's Fabulous was being replaced by That's Oldies, which launched on 13 January 2025.
 This service on Freeview channel 78 in Manchester became That’s Summer on 21 May 2025.
 The channel returned on 20 August 2025, replacing That's Dance.
-From 19 November 2025, this channel was rebranded temporarily as That's Christmas.
+From 19 November 2025 until 6 January 2026, this channel was rebranded temporarily as That's Christmas.
+The channel closed on 28 February 2026.